spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/5-multi-platform-deployment/1-multiple-platform-accounts.md

 foo-predict-v1-758dc44575-tcdkd     1/1     Running   0          63s
 ```

-Alternatively, the platform dropdown in the SCDF Dashboard can be used to make the selection to create and launch Tasks.
+Alternatively, you can use the platform dropdown in the SCDF Dashboard to create and launch tasks.
+The following image shows how to launch a task:

 ![Launch against a platform](images/Launch_Task_Against_MemoryPool.png)

 ### Cloud Foundry

-For the same use-case requirement, if you'd want to deploy a stream with 3 applications to a ORG/Space where Kafka service
+For the same use case requirement, if you want to deploy a stream with three applications to an org and space where a Kafka service
-is running, and likewise a batch-job to a ORG/Space with more compute power, the configurations in SCDF for Cloud Foundry
+is running and, likewise, a batch-job to a org and space with more compute power, the configurations in SCDF for Cloud Foundry
-could be as follows.
+could be as shown in the next listing.

-Since the streaming data pipelines are managed through Skipper, you'd change Skipper's `manifest.yml` to include Kafka
+Since the streaming data pipelines are managed through Skipper, you can change Skipper's `manifest.yml` to include Kafka
-ORG/space connection credentials.
+org and space connection credentials.

 ```yaml
 applications: